Congestion pricing in New York City: Revocation of federal approval

-On February 19, 2025, U.S. Transportation Secretary Sean Duffy sent Hochul a letter revoking federal approval for the plan, and the federal government ordered the MTA to stop collecting tolls by March 21.
-Though opponents of the toll praised the rescission of federal approval, the MTA immediately sued the federal government, claiming they did not have the authority to halt the program.
-The tolls remained in effect pending a judicial ruling.
-The MTA said that, if congestion pricing were terminated, much of its 2025–2029 capital plan would be unfunded because there was no contingency plan in place.
-After federal approval was revoked, state officials began negotiating with the federal government to keep the congestion toll.
-Lieber later said that the MTA planned to keep charging tolls after the federal government's March 21 deadline.
+After Trump's inauguration on January 20, 2025, Murphy asked Trump to reconsider the federal government's approval of the congestion toll.
+Trump considered rescinding federal approval after his inauguration, and he and Hochul discussed the tolling program the next month.
+U.S. Transportation Secretary Sean Duffy formally revoked federal approval February 19, 2025, and the federal government ordered the MTA to stop collecting tolls by March 21.
+Though opponents of the toll praised the rescission of federal approval, the MTA immediately sued the federal government over the move's legality; the tolls remained in effect pending a judicial ruling.
+The MTA said that, if congestion pricing were terminated, much of its 2025–2029 capital plan would be unfunded.
+State officials began negotiating with the federal government to keep the congestion toll, and Lieber indicated his intention to charge tolls after the deadline.